 - Do your research – example wills are available online and you can read the samples to get an understanding of how you may like to structure your own.

-- Find a suitable DIY kit – there are many available for sale online.
+- Explore DIY kits – there are many available for sale online.

 - Understand your state’s specific requirements – visit your state’s Public Trustee’s website (listed below) to understand what is needed and what services may be available to you, including exemptions from charges.
 Follow advice from trusted sources (such as government sources), such as what to put in your will, how to nominate heirs, how to exclude people and who needs to sign or witness the will.

 - Keep updating it – once you have finished writing your will, don’t cast it aside and forget about it.
 Ensure you update it as your circumstances change.

 Who can help write a will?

-It is often a good idea to speak with a solicitor or private trustee to learn how to write a will that is legally binding as if your will isn’t signed and witnessed correctly, it will not be considered valid.
+It is often a good idea to speak with a solicitor or another suitably qualified person to learn how to write a will that is legally binding as if your will isn’t signed and witnessed correctly, it will not be considered valid.
 A solicitor or Public Trustee could also draft the document for you.
 There are also community legal centres around the country that may be able to help.
-Your state’s Public Trustee may not charge to prepare or update your will as long as they are made the executor of your will.
-Check your local Public Trustee to understand your requirements.

 - ACT – Public Trustee and Guardian for the ACT